hxwangnus/codex-info/README.md

 Codex stores token counters in `event_msg` entries where `payload.type` is `token_count`.
 To avoid duplicate counts, the parser prefers deltas from `payload.info.total_token_usage` and only falls back to `payload.info.last_token_usage` if cumulative totals are absent.

+## Prerequisites

+- Node.js 18 or newer.
+- npm/npx available in your shell.

+This package has no runtime npm dependencies, so you do not need to run `npm install` for dependencies.
+You still need the Node.js runtime and npm tools installed before using `npm start` or `npx .`.

 ## Usage

 ```bash